BlueQuartzSoftware/DREAM3D/Source/Plugins/IO/Documentation/IOFilters/VisualizeGBCDPoleFigure.md

 -----

 ![Regular Grid Visualization of the Small IN100 GBCD results](Images/Small_IN00_GBCD_RegularGrid.png)
-@image latex Small_IN00_GBCD_RegularGrid.png "Regular Grid Visualization of the Small IN100 GBCD results" width=6in

 ![Using ParaView's Threshold filter + Cells to Points + Delaunay2D Filters](Images/Small_IN100_GBCD_Delaunay2D.png)
-@image latex Small_IN100_GBCD_Delaunay2D.png "Using ParaView's Threshold filter + Cells to Points + Delaunay2D Filters" width=6in

 -----